 The same process is used to calculate the implied yield and production from the 12Z GFS Operational run.
 In this case, however, the forecast is based on only a single model realization, as shown below.

 In summary, CropProphet now converts the 12Z GFS model forecast data into the impact on corn and soybean yield and production in real-time.
 An example full calculation from June 25, 2019 is shown below.

 We are beta testing this functionality with a few select customers now.
-If you’d like to try this new feature once it’s released to CropProphet, please request a trial now and reference the 12Z GFS data when we are in contact with you.
+If you’d like to try this new feature once it’s released to CropProphet, please request a trial now and reference the 12Z GFS forecast model data when we are in contact with you.